nkarasch/RepeatingReminder/README.md

 # RepeatingReminder
-An Android application for scheduling notifications to fire at specified intervals..
+A simple Android 4.0+ application modeled after the Lollipop DeskClock.
+Allows the user to schedule multiple unique notifications to repeatedly fire at specific intervals, on selected days of the week, and within chosen time ranges.

+This is useful for actions that need to be performed throughout long portions of the day.
+Taking a break from the computer every hour or taking the dog for a walk every three hours are perfect fits.

 # Credits
 **Betterpickers**
 Used for the interval, start time, and end time selection dialogs.
 Thanks to Derek Brameyer and everyone who has contributed.
 https://github.com/derekbrameyer/android-betterpickers

 **DialogBuilder**